xseman/dotfiles/README.md

 - `blueman` — GTK+ Bluetooth Manager
 - `fd` — Fast and user friendly alternative to find
 - `font-manager` — Simple font manager
-- `grabc` — Grab the color of some pixel in X11
 - `lf` — Terminal file manager
-- `lxappearance` — Standard theme switcher of LXDE
 - `mktemp` — Create a temporary file or directory
-- `picom` — A lightweight compositor for X11
 - `powertop` — Measure, explain and minimise electrical power consumption
-- `xclip` — Command line interface to the X11 clipboard

 ### [Suckless](https://suckless.org/) software